-A third possibility is that signals of imprinting protection are anomalously strong in the current cohort of elderly adults.
+Signals of imprinting protection are anomalously strong in the current cohort of elderly adults, as reflected by higher estimates of imprinting protection for H1N1 than H3N2 in our data.
 For nearly four decades, from 1918-1957, H1N1 persisted as the only strain circulating in humans.
 The oldest subjects in our data were born slightly after its emergence in 1918, and would not have encountered an influenza virus of any subtype but H1N1 until after age 30.
 Decades of early-life exposures to H1N1 variants may have reinforced and expanded the breadth of H1N1-specific immune memory in these oldest cohorts.
 But this strong protection against H1N1 seems to come at a cost; even after decades of seasonal H3N2 exposure, and vaccination, older cohorts have evidently failed to develop equally strong protection against H3N2.
-Antigenic similarity between H1N1 strains that circulated earlier in the 20th century (which caused imprinting in older cohorts), and modern H1N1 lineages that emerged in 1977 and in 2009, may also have amplified the strength and longevity of H1N1 protection in these cohorts (4,43).
+Antigenic similarity between H1N1 strains that circulated earlier in the 20th century (which caused imprinting in older cohorts), and modern H1N1 lineages that emerged in 1977 and in 2009, may also have amplified the strength and longevity of H1N1 protection in these cohorts (4,41).
 One additional consideration in this context is that HA group 1 antigens appear to induce narrower immune responses than structurally distinct HA group 2 antigens, which may be better able to induce cross-group responses (21).
 Perhaps elderly cohorts imprinted to group 1 antigens have been trapped in narrower responses that offer exceptional protection against strains similar to that of first exposure but relatively poor adaptability to other subtypes.

 Given that cohorts born after 1968 have had much more varied early life exposures to both H1N1 and H3N2, it is unclear whether equally strong, subtype-specific biases in protection will persist when post-1968 birth cohorts eventually become elderly.
 Determining the precise immune mechanism(s) responsible for subtype-level imprinting is necessary to project long-term shifts in influenza-related incidence, and possibly in mortality.
-The vast majority of influenza-related deaths occur in adults over age 65, and H3N2 has caused many times the number of fatalities in high-risk elderly cohorts as seasonal H1N1, even in the post-2009 pandemic period (12,26,44).
+The vast majority of influenza-related deaths occur in adults over age 65, and H3N2 has caused many times the number of fatalities in high-risk elderly cohorts as seasonal H1N1, even in the post-2009 pandemic period (12,26,42).
 These patterns may arise because H3N2 is intrinsically more virulent than H1N1, but we speculate that imprinting protection, which currently limits the incidence of clinically-attended H1N1 infection in the elderly may also explain these differences.
 In the future, cohorts imprinted to H2N2 (born c.
 1950-1968) will become elderly, and would expect protection against H3N2 via NA subtype-level imprinting, while HA H2-level imprinting would not be of much use against currently circulating seasonal viruses.
 If future elderly cohorts continue to show strong subtype-specific biases from imprinting, our results would corroborate the idea that mortality from H1N1 may increase in the future (8,12) as protection in the elderly shifts toward other subtypes.
-On the other hand, future generations of elderly adults may show a greater ability to act as immunological generalists, with effective defenses against multiple influenza subtypes.
+On the other hand, future generations of elderly adults, especially those born after H1N1 and H3N2 began to co-circulate in 1977, may show a greater ability to act as immunological generalists, with effective defenses against multiple influenza subtypes.